JohanLi1990/Learning_Notes/General_Learning.md

 # 10. PluralSight Core-Spring

-4. How will you directly add attributes to the model for a view in a controller method?
+1. How will you directly add attributes to the model for a view in a controller method?
     Your choice: incorrect -
     By annotating a method parameter with @ModelAttribute

-    Correct -
-    By annotating the method with @ModelAttribute
+    **By annotating the method with @ModelAttribute**

     Incorrect -
     By using the @PathVariable annotation on a method parameter